TeamQM/Appium_Java_GHG/README.md

 ## ▶️ Run Application

 ### Running the tests on Real device :

-> To run your tests on local simply you need to execute the following xml file Android_Suite_SingleDevice.xml
+> To run your tests on local simply you need to execute the xml file from the folder Resources/TestSuites/RealDevice.

-> Running the tests on browser stack for single device :

-> _Update:_ "browserstack" parameter value in config.properties and set as "Yes".

-> To run your tests on browser stack simply you need to execute the following xml file Android_Suite_SingleDevice_BS.xml

 ### Running the tests on Lambda Test :

-> Update "browserstack" parameter value in config.properties and set as "Yes".
+> Update "Lambda Test", "Cloud Execution" parameters value in config.properties and set as "True".
-To run your tests on browser stack simply you need to execute the following xml file Android_Suite_MultipleDevices_BS.xml
+>To run your tests on Lambda Test simply you need to execute the xml file from folder resources/Testsuites/LambdaTest.

 ### Running the tests on browser stack :

-> Update "browserstack" parameter value in config.properties and set as "Yes".
+> Update "browserstack" , "Cloud Execution" parameters value in config.properties and set as "True".
-To run your tests on browser stack simply you need to execute the following xml file Android_Suite_MultipleDevices_BS.xml
+>To run your tests on browser stack simply you need to execute the xml file from folder resources/Testsuites/LambdaTest.

 ## 📊 Extent Test Report
->After test execution, open the HTML report in any browser for a detailed pass/fail log with screenshots.
+>After test execution, open the HTML report in any browser for a detailed pass/fail log with screenshots, video recording.
 HTML Reports are available under:
 >./Reports/MobileReports/CurrentDateStamp/CurrentGHG-Date&TimeStamp.html

 ## 📂 Data Driven Framework :